 Zen LU (PI) et. al. Genetic variation profiling of 100 important pharmacogenes in the Bruneian population.
 UBD Competitive Research Grant, BND50,000, 2017-2019

-1. Ongoing collaborative research with colleagues from The Roslin Institute, UK, in animal vaccine target identification using comparative genomics and bioinformatics research.
+1. Ongoing collaborative research with colleagues from The Roslin Institute, UK, in comparative genomics and bioinformatics.

 2. 1K ASEAN Pharmacogenes Consortium